Insurance Tips for Families: Finding the Right Protection in 2026

 The best insurance choice depends on your personal life situation.
 Certain groups benefit financially from PKV, while others are better off with GKV.

 Civil servants (Beamte) benefit especially from PKV through government aid (Beihilfe).
-This covers 50 to 80 percent of healthcare costs, so only residual cost insurance is needed.
-Use the PKV comparison tool to find suitable civil servant plans.
+Depending on status, this covers 50 to 80 percent of healthcare costs, so only residual cost insurance is needed.
+Use the PKV comparison for civil servants to find suitable Beihilfe-compatible plans.

 The long-term premium development differs fundamentally.
 GKV contributions remain the same percentage but rise with your income.
 In retirement, they decrease in line with your pension.
 PKV premiums increase with age regardless of income.